 Single passcode: Use when only one passcode is needed.

 Many passcodes: Allows you to enter many passcodes at one.
 Enter your passcodes one per line.
 You can use a large number of passcodes, but if you have more than a few thousand, you may want to consider an input list.
+Allows you to create single-use passcodes.

 Input list: Allows you to add your passcodes to a file that is stored online outside of Locksmith.
 Capacity for many hundreds of thousands of passcodes.
 More information on input lists here.
+This option does NOT allow you to create single-use passcodes, so if that is part of your requirements, stick to the 'many passcodes' condition.

 Once the key is created, and the lock is saved, your customers will now be prompted to enter the passcode when they visit the locked page: